Supported Devices and Configuration

-Veeam Backup & Replication supports Linear Tape-Open tape libraries starting from generation 3 (LTO3) or later:
+Veeam Backup & Replication supports Linear Tape-Open (LTO) and IBM 3592 (Jaguar) tape libraries:

 - Physical libraries, standalone drives and virtual tape libraries.